mayank1513/SP_DrawerLayout/README.md

 3. Complete freedom to design your drawer with headers, footers, lists, scrolls, etc.
 4. Choose the overlay that appears behind the drawer when drawer is pulled open.
 5. Completely open source
+6. Tiny size.
+Reduces a lot of burden and overhead that would otherwise be on your app.

 Please vote the anser here if this helps you - https://stackoverflow.com/a/53629344/9640177